 – Inguinal Hernia

 Inguinal-related pain is a groin injury that generally takes the longest time to recover from.
 The inguinal-related pain is experienced ‘deep’ in the groin area, slightly higher up than an adductor-related type of groin pain.
 This can feel as though the issue is even up to within the abdomen at times rather than the groin.
 Activities that increase intra-abdominal pressure such as bracing, coughing, or sneezing will usually cause pain with this type of groin pain.

 – Hip Flexor Muscle Strain

-The Iliopsoas is a hip flexor muscle which helps with lifting your thigh up (used heavily in sprinting or kicking actions).
-A strain or injury to this muscle may present as pain within the groin or radiating down the top of the thigh.
+The Iliopsoas is a hip flexor muscle that helps with lifting your thigh up (used heavily in sprinting or kicking actions).
+A strain or injury to this muscle may present as pain within the groin or radiating down the top of the thigh muscles.
 It will usually hurt to lift the leg up and sometimes when having to straighten your knee.